 1 can chilled coconut milk (make sure it’s been chilled for at least 3-4 hours, if not overnight; I used organic light which has 315 calories in a can, though you may use regular)

 1/2 tsp distilled white or apple cider vinegar

 1/2 avocado, yellow part only

 1. In a blender or food processor, process the dry ingredients of the crust with about 1/2 of the espresso shot until thick and pasty.
 Spoon into a round cake pan (or a square pan, if using) and flatten out to 1/4″ thickness.
 Pour the rest of the espresso over the crust.

 2. Clean the blender and dry with a dish towel.
-Open the can of coconut milk; poke a hole through it with a chopstick and carefully drain out liquid.
-Put into blender, along with vinegar, dates, and avocado.
+Carefully open the can of coconut milk without shaking it.
+The cream part should have risen to the top, so scoop it out gently, leaving the water inside the can.
+Put the cream into blender, along with vinegar, dates, and avocado.
 Blend until fluffy and thoroughly mixed.

 3. Pour the topping over the crust.
 Use a teaspoon to sprinkle with cocoa powder.
 Cover tightly with cling wrap and chill in the freezer for at least 4 hours.
 (This is important for cutting and presentation–but to be honest, if you pull it out a little earlier like after 3 hours, it will taste just as delicious.)

 Related: Raw Vegan Hummingbird Cake